 - 1 or 2 teaspoon oil or ghee

-- a few tablespoons of sugar or organic unrefined cane sugar or powdered organic jaggery or as required
+- 1.25 cups raw sugar or as needed. can use powdered organic jaggery or as required

 - oil or ghee as required

-roll again on a dusted flour to approx 5-6 inches in diameter circle.
+- Roll again on a dusted flour to approx 5 to 6 inches in diameter circle.